stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

     keepLast: 5
     prune: true
 ```
 Note that, we have mentioned our ServiceAccount's name we have created earlier in the `spec.runtimeSettings.pod.serviceAccountName` section of the BackupConfiguration object.
-We are granting necesssary permissions to perform backup from `dev` namespace targetting an object of `prod` namespace through this ServiceAccount.
+We are granting necessary permissions to perform a backup from the `dev` namespace targetting an object of the `prod` namespace through this ServiceAccount.

 Let's create the `BackupConfiguration` object we have shown above,